-If your business is struggling and you prefer to farm rather than hunt – sorry I’m not for you.
+If your business is struggling, and you prefer to be a farmer rather than a hunter sorry, but I am not for you.

 - Make more money, selling more stuff.

-– Accountability increases opportunity.
-Opportunity is where you make money.
+– Accountability increases opportunity and opportunity is where you make money.

-- Take ‘Accountability’ very seriously within your organisation.
+- You take ‘accountability’ and ‘responsibility’ very seriously within your organisation.

-– You’ll lead by example able to demonstrate ‘accountability’ yourself.
+– You’ll lead by example, able to demonstrate full-accountability yourself.
 Therefore, setting the bar high for your leadership team and staff to follow.

 - Juggle more balls in the air.

-Sadly, we don’t all do this well left to our own devices.
-If you don’t get it right, you’ll waste time, it will cost money and you’ll miss important opportunities to make more money.
+Sadly as business people, we don’t always do this well, when left to our own devices.
+Consequently, if you don’t get it right you’ll waste so much time, it will also cost you money, and you will miss important opportunities to make more money.

-Share with me your massive workload that you carry on your shoulders each day!
-Think of the immediate relief and sense of freedom you’ll have as I roll-up my sleeves and work with you to complete those tasks & projects together on your To-Do List!
+With my accountability coaching packages, you will share your massive workload with me.
+All of the stuff you carry on your shoulders each day, your load will be shared.
+Think of the immediate relief and sense of freedom you’ll have.
+Particularly, when I roll up my sleeves to assist you, to work with you to complete those tasks and projects which are on your ever growing To-Do List.